Trail | Colombian Hacienda Trail

 Beschreibung & Reiseverlauf

-Colombia is named after Christopher Columbus, the discoverer of America.
-The pristine, beautiful landscapes combined with the vibrant and historical culture make the country an incredibly interesting holiday destination.
+The pristine, beautiful landscapes combined with the lively and historic culture make countryside an incredibly interesting vacation destination.

-During the tour you will be accommodated in haciendas as well as small, charming inns and hotels.
+During the tour, you will be accommodated in haciendas as well as small, charming guesthouses and hotels.

 Reiseverlauf